The biggest problem in your company no one wants to talk about – The Trust Gap

 Undaunted, I responded like a doctor with a critical patient and went into triage mode, chasing other symptoms and possible solutions until it became clear that the real disease remained undisturbed—like a cancer, lurking deep below.
 The problem wasn’t the tool.
-It was the organization.
+It was the organisation.

 At best, people across the company could see little opportunity for self-enrichment.
 But more importantly, I learned the truth I hadn’t considered during the concept and design: the tool had the potential to expose them to new vulnerabilities.